ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Hi!
 I am BombCraft, and this is my unfinished README.md/bio!

-Days until I become old enough to have sex in Germany: 17
+Days until I become old enough to have sex in Germany: 16

-Days until my stupid ass IP ban on Scratch that I don't deserve expires: 384
+Days until my stupid ass IP ban on Scratch that I don't deserve expires: 383

-Days until my even stupider HTS ban that I only kinda deserve expires: 55
+Days until my even stupider HTS ban that I only kinda deserve expires: 54

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)

+Hexagon try not to cap challenge (impossible)

 Quote wall: